gstanden/orabuntu-lxc/README.md

 Follow the instructions at the Google Sites page referenced above.

-# NOTE:  I am working to fix the hardcoded 'gstanden' problem and I am also working to remove all the reboot steps and to package this as a .deb package.
+# NOTE:  I am working to fix the hardcoded 'gstanden' problem.